Skip to Main Content

 Author or editor Author or editor

-Title Title of book: subtitle
+Title of book: subtitle Title

-Edition Edition if higher than the first
+Edition of higher than the first Edition

 Publisher Publisher

-Year Year of publication
+Year of publication Year

-URL (use the Electronic Book type) URL
+URL (if DOI is not available) URL (use the Electronic Article type)

 Chapter within a book

-General format
+General format for reference list

-Author AA, Author BB.
+1. Author AA, Author BB.
 Title of the chapter.
 In: Editor AA, Editor BB, eds.
 Title of Book: Subtitle.
 Edition if higher than the first.
 Publisher; Year:Chapter number or pages if available.
 Accessed Month DD, YYYY.
 URL

 Examples